JoeTagg/Excel-Data-Analysis-Dashboard/README.md

 # Excel Data Analysis & Dashboard Project

 ## Overview
 This project aimed to replicate a real-world Ecommerce Sales solution.
-It focused on transforming and analysing transactional data, to then feed into a dynamic dashboard, from which commercial trends/insights etc. could be gleaned
+It focused on transforming and analysing transactional data, to then feed into a dynamic dashboard, from which commercial trends/insights etc. could be gained.

 ## Tools Used
 - Kaggle (for original data set)